maxwellmlin/latex-symbols/README.md

 ## Install
 1. Download the [latest release](https://github.com/maxwellmlin/latex-symbols/releases) and unzip the file
 2. Go to chrome://extensions
+3. Enable `developer mode`
-3. Click `load unpacked` and select the unzipped file
+4. Click `load unpacked` and select the unzipped file

 ## Usage
 The extension automatically replaces LaTeX commands in input fields with their unicode equivalent.
 For example `\alpha` becomes `α` and `\Sigma` becomes `Σ`.